gfcannon12/index-investor/README.md

 # index-investor
-## Alexa skill for stock market progress
+## Alexa skill for daily stock market data and chart visualizations

 ## Inspiration
 Everyone can benefit from a basic familiarity with financial markets.
 As the markets move on a daily basis, a quick voice interaction is the ideal way to stay updated.
 Lots of media outlets report the daily change in the Dow, so I wanted to provide Index Investor users with additional insight.
 The skill differentiates itself through its presentation of meaningful percentage comparisons across a variety of time periods.
 The experience is further enhanced on Alexa devices with screens by chart visualizations.